Poems from a Year of Conversations

 Thank you for joining us for this celebration of poetry and listening.

-If you’d like to explore more from today’s featured anthologies, you can purchase copies below.
+If you’d like to explore more from this event’s featured anthologies, you can purchase copies below.
 Your purchase helps sustain our mission to humanize healthcare through the healing power of poetry and compassionate presence.

 If you feel moved to support our work further, you’ll also find an option to make a donation here.

 Stay connected with us—through future readings, new anthologies, and opportunities to be part of this growing listening community.
-You can follow along through our newsletter and social media.
+You can follow along for updates through our newsletter and social media.

 Quick Links